Skip to main content

 How to Treat Overdose at Home

-A private detox nurse can be dispatched quickly to intervene in a drug overdose within the comfort and privacy of the home setting.
-The private nurse works closely with a medical doctor trained in addiction medicine to rapidly dispense life-saving medications and treatments.
+A private detox nurse can respond quickly to a drug overdose and provide help at the person’s home.
+The nurse collaborates with a physician trained in addiction medicine to administer life-saving medications and treatments quickly.
 When needed, the nurse, trained in detox and withdrawal, can guide the individual through the detox process as well.

 Drug overdose treatment at home can make the difference between getting the necessary medical attention or not.
-When faced with the prospect of hospitalization some would rather take their chances and ride out the overdose rather than risk their reputation.
-This can result in loss of life.
-The at-home drug overdose interventions offer total confidentiality as well as quality medical treatment.
+To protect their reputation, some people will risk an overdose instead of going to the hospital.
+This can have fatal consequences.
+The at-home drug overdose interventions offer total privacy as well as quality medical treatment.

 About Drug or Alcohol Overdose